Rathnayake0/Cloud_Observability/README.md

 # Cloud_Observability
-A simple REST API service is monitored for metrics and visualized via Grafana
+A simple REST API service is monitored for metrics via Prometheus and visualized via Grafana